cypriansakwa/Order_finder_for_Elements_Additive_Group/README.md

   ## Installation

 - To use this project, you need to have Rust installed on your machine.
+- If Rust is not installed, follow the instructions on the [official Rust website](https://www.rust-lang.org/tools/install) to install it.
 - After installing Rust, clone this repository and navigate to the project directory:

 ```bash